GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 - a multi-class ecosystem model (mangrove, saltmarsh and salt flat) and;
 - an intertidal model (intertidal and intertidal-seagrass).

 The multi-class ecosystem model utilized all data in the training data library while the Intertidal model was developed using only training data points located within the [DEA Intertidal Extents high confidence intertidal region](/data/product/dea-intertidal/#core-product-layers).
 Functionally, this meant that within the bounded extents of the Intertidal modelled region, any training points included in the model that were not defined as Intertidal Seagrass were considered Intertidal.
-For a discussion on the implications of this aspect of the model classification see [Caveats and Limitations](./?tab=quality#constraint-of-the-intertidal-model-and-definition-of-the-intertidal-class) section.
+For a discussion on the implications of this aspect of the model classification see the [Caveats and Limitations](./?tab=quality#constraint-of-the-intertidal-model-and-definition-of-the-intertidal-class) section.

 Multi-class and binary random-forest models were fit for each region using:

 - Number of trees (800): A large ensemble size ensures stable, reliable predictions by aggregating insights from many diverse trees, reducing the impact of any single tree's errors.
-- Minimum samples per split (2): Set to the minimum allowed value to give the model maximum flexibility in finding predictive patterns, particularly useful when relationships in the data are complex or subtle.
+- Minimum samples per split (2): Set to the minimum allowed value to give the model maximum flexibility in finding predictive patterns.
+This is particularly useful when relationships in the data are complex or subtle.
 - Minimum samples per leaf (1): Allows the model to capture fine-grained patterns and edge cases in the data without artificially constraining individual tree decisions.
 The large number of trees (800) provides natural protection against overfitting.
 - Maximum depth (10): Limits tree complexity to prevent overfitting while still allowing enough depth to capture meaningful multi-level interactions between variables.
 Strikes a balance between model expressiveness and generalizability.

 A [k-fold cross-validation](https://scikit-learn.org/stable/modules/cross_validation.html#computing-cross-validated-metrics) approach was used to assess model behaviour and optimise the model parameters.
 Optimized model parameters were used to fit the final models using the full training data set for the multi-class model and the intertidal masked training data set for the seagrass model.
 A monte carlo resampling framework was used to validate the mapping products and calculate accuracy metrics including overall accuracy, class-based accuracy and relevant confidence intervals.
 Overall model accuracy statistics are reported in the [Quality](./?tab=quality#accuracy) tab.

 The combined 2021 and 2022 stacks of covariate-trained training data ensured the classifier models were suitable for prediction into both years.
 Common covariates that exhibited a top-10 feature importance for the ecosystem models included the NDVI and MNDWI percentiles as well as the coastal-connectivity.
-Common top-10 feature importance covariates for the seagrass models included the tasselled cap wetness percentiles and red_edge, nir and swir bands from the low-tide [DEA Tidal Composite](/data/product/dea-tidal-composites/) (Fig. 7).
+Common top-10 feature importance covariates for the seagrass models included the tasselled cap wetness percentiles and 'red_edge', 'nir' and 'swir' bands from the low-tide [DEA Tidal Composite](/data/product/dea-tidal-composites/) (Figure 7).

 :::{figure} /_files/dea-coastalecosystems/ML_Feature_Importance.png

-**Figure 7** shows commonality in the top 10 most important covariates for each of the seven regional ecosystem (above) and seagrass (below) models.
-The y-axis represents the number of regional models where the covariate features in the top-10.
+**Figure 7.** Commonality in the top 10 most important covariates for each of the seven regional ecosystem (top) and seagrass (bottom) models.
+The y-axis represents the number of regional models where the covariate features in the top 10.
 :::
 ::::

 :::{dropdown} Ecosystem prediction
 Coastal ecosystems were predicted using Covariate data stacks created for each modelling year.

-Initial predictions were made using the multi-class ecosystem model, generating interim probability layers for mangrove, saltmarsh and salt flat ecosystems ([Fig. 3](#workflow)).
+Initial predictions were made using the multi-class ecosystem model, generating interim probability layers for mangrove, saltmarsh and salt flat ecosystems ([Figure 3](#workflow)).
 An interim classified ecosystem output layer was also generated to capture the highest probability ecosystem class predicted for each pixel and included mangrove, saltmarsh and saltflat classes.
 Water and Terrestrial classes in this interim layer were classified as `nodata`.

 The Intertidal modelling extent was then set using the high confidence intertidal extent from the [DEA Intertidal](/data/product/dea-intertidal/#core-product-layers) dataset.
 The Intertidal model was then used to predict Intertidal seagrass from the annual covariate stacks masked to this modelling extent.
-The output from this process is the interim Intertidal seagrass probability layer ([Fig. 3](#workflow)).
+The output from this process is the interim Intertidal seagrass probability layer (Figure 3).
 :::

 ### 4. Contextual editing

 :::{dropdown} Rationale
 The interim classified ecosystem layer defines classes based on the highest probability class for each pixel, which can result in a classification based on relatively low probability values were a pixel is modelled as a likely mixed ecosystem.
-Combined with the inherent uncertainty and resulting misclassification when applying a ML mapping methodology at a continental scale, this meant that a range of rulesets and post-processing operations were applied, collectively termed ‘contextual editing’, to deliver the final Classification layer.
+Combined with the inherent uncertainty and resulting misclassification when applying a machine learning mapping methodology at a continental scale, this meant that a range of rulesets and post-processing operations were applied, collectively termed ‘contextual editing’, to deliver the final Classification layer.

 Probability layers were also masked in this contextual editing process, as described in the [probability layer description](#probability).